Dalimil/Manchester-Hack/README.md

 ## This is the backend part of the app

-### Name: Park Painter
+### Basic info
+Name: **Park Painter**

-### Tagline: Create and explore virtual art in local parks.
+Tagline: **Create and explore virtual art in local parks.**

-### Super-short summary for others: An app that allows users to geo-cache digital paintings in local parks.
+Super-short summary for others: An app that allows users to geo-cache digital paintings in local parks.

 ### Project Goal:
 Promote engagement in a local community by providing a fun new way to interact with parks in your city.